-AACSB: Analytic AACSB: Reflective Thinking AICPA BB: Critical Thinking Blooms: Analyze Learning Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used under the tax law to recover the cost of personal property; real property; intangible assets; and natural resources.
-Level of Difficulty; 1 Easy Jaussi purchased a computer several years ago for \$2,200 and used it for personal purposes.
+AACSB: Analytical Thinking AACSB: Reflective Thinking AICPA: BB Critical Thinking Blooms: Analyze

+Learning Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used under the tax law to recover the cost of personal property, real property, intangible assets, and natural resources.

+81. Jaussi purchased a computer several years ago for \$2,200 and used it for personal purposes.

 On November 10th of the current year, when the fair market value of the computer was \$800, Jaussi converted it to business use.
 What is Jaussi's tax basis for the computer?